 Common Reasons for Condemnation in Oregon

-- Engage with an attorney specializing in eminent domain to understand your legal rights and options.
+Consult an eminent domain lawyer about your legal rights and choices.

-- Attend public meetings to stay informed about potential infrastructure projects that may lead to condemnation.
+- Attend public meetings to hear about potential building projects.

 The Processes and Procedures of Condemnation